alf45tar/ix4-300d/README.md

 ## Preparing the TFTP server

 Skip it if you want to proceed with an USB stick.

+1. Copy the `uImage_ix4_300d_bookworm` file prepared or dowloaded into `/private/tftpboot` folder of macOS.
+   > [!NOTE]
+   > By default tftpd uses the following folder `/private/tftpboot` which is hidden in Finder, but can be accessed by using “Go to folder” or hitting Command+Shift+G and entering `/private/tftpboot`
+3. Open a Terminal an execute the following command

 ## Preparing the USB stick